Health Savings Account

 Invest for the Future

 Once your HSA balance reaches $1,000 you have the option to invest any funds over that $1,000 balance and use this account as a savings vehicle.
 There are approximately 25 different mutual fund options to choose from through Wex, the HSA provider.
-Visit benefitslogin.wexhealth.com for more information.
+If you are interested in additional HSA investment options, you can enroll in a Health Savings Brokerage Account (HSBA) through Charles Schwab which is a self-directed brokerage account with thousands of additional investment options.
+You can find investment opportunities by logging into your WEX account at benefitslogin.wexhealth.com under the Accounts tab > Investments.

 Funds Are Never Forfeited